JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML ConceptualEntity

-An OML ConceptualEntity is an OML Entity that can be either abstract or concrete.
-An abstract OML ConceptualEntity cannot have any instance in a final OML DescriptionBox.
-A concrete OML ConceptualEntity can be partially instantiated as an OML ConceptualEntitySingletonInstance in any OML DescriptionBox.
+An OML ConceptualEntity is an OML Entity that can be instantiated as an OML ConceptualEntitySingletonInstance in any OML DescriptionBox.
-If is partially instantiated if some essential OML EntityRelationship or OML DataRelationshipFromEntity with `isIdentityCriteria=true` lacks an OML TerminologyInstanceAssertion specifying its reference or value respectively.
+It is partially instantiated if some essential OML EntityRelationship or OML DataRelationshipFromEntity with `isIdentityCriteria=true` lacks an OML TerminologyInstanceAssertion specifying its reference or value respectively.